 Cyrille Leperlier, M.D. has served as a member of our board of directors since May 2018.
 He brings to NuCana over 30 years of experience in the pharmaceutical and biotechnology industry.
-Dr. Leperlier also served as an operational investor with Jeito Capital and has served as the Chief Executive Officer of Divlal SAS since June 2020.
+Dr. Leperlier also served as the Chief Executive

+Officer of Divlal SAS from June 2020 to November 2022.
 From 2009 to 2016, Dr. Leperlier also served as Vice President of Medical Assessment for Corporate Strategy for Sanofi's Corporate Business Development and M&A Group, where, among other transactions, he was deeply involved in Sanofi's acquisition of Genzyme.
 Prior to this role, Dr. Leperlier served at Sanofi as Medical Director in Japan from 2007 to 2009 and Head of Medical Affairs, International Region from 2004 to 2007.
 Before joining Sanofi, Dr. Leperlier was Medical Director and Global Head of Clinical Development at Rhone Poulenc Rorer and previously worked for Takeda in a variety of operational and medical affairs roles.
 Dr. Leperlier received an M.D. from the University of Paris, Saint-Antoine School of Medicine and a Master in Human Biology (major in physiology) from the Medical University of Paris.
 He is a recognized expert in oncology drug development, strategic portfolio prioritization, and business development, with extensive leadership experience at a number of global biotechnology and pharmaceutical companies.
 We believe that Dr. Leperlier possesses specific attributes that qualify him to serve as a member of our board of directors, including his experience in global drug development and marketing.

 Elliott Levy, M.D. has served as a member of our board of directors since November 2021.
-Dr. Levy has been a Senior Vice President of Research & Development, Strategy and Operations of Amgen Inc., a biotechnology firm from June 2020 to May 2021.
-Prior to June 2020, Dr. Levy was also a Senior Vice President of Global Development at Amgen Inc. Dr. Levy is currently on the board of directors at Omega Therapeutics, Inc. (Nasdaq: OMGA), and serves as CEO of Intrepid Alliance, Inc., a non-profit whose objective is to facilitate the development of small molecule therapeutics for future pandemic agents.
-Dr. Levy serves as a strategic advisor and member of the Scientific Advisory Board of LianBio (Nasdaq: LIAN), and is a venture partner of 5AM Ventures, an early stage venture firm.
-Dr. Levy has 24 years' experience in the clinical development and regulatory approval of investigational medicines in the biopharmaceutical industry.
+Dr. Levy was Senior Vice President of Research & Development, Strategy and Operations of Amgen Inc., a biotechnology firm from June 2020 to May 2021.
+Prior to June 2020, Dr. Levy was also a Senior Vice President of Global Development at Amgen Inc. Dr. Levy is currently on the board of directors at Omega Therapeutics, Inc. (Nasdaq: OMGA), and serves as a director of Intrepid Alliance, Inc., a non-profit whose objective is to facilitate the development of small molecule therapeutics for future pandemic agents.
+Dr. Levy also serves as a director of Transcelerate Biopharma, Inc. Dr. Levy has 24 years' experience in the clinical development and regulatory approval of investigational medicines in the biopharmaceutical industry.
 Dr. Levy holds an M.D. from the Yale School of Medicine and a B.A. in History from Yale College.
 We believe that Dr. Levy possesses specific attributes that qualify him to serve as a member of our board of directors, including extensive experience in clinical development and regulatory approval of investigational medicines in the biopharmaceutical industry.